 - The most widely used MapReduce system is Hadoop, which itself merits many books.
-There are various commercial and noncommercial distributions and a huge ecosystem of Hadoop-related tools. - In order to use it, you have to set up your own cluster (or find someone to let you use theirs), which is not necessarily a task for the faint-hearted.
+There are various commercial and noncommercial distributions and a huge ecosystem of Hadoop-related tools.
+In order to use it, you have to set up your own cluster (or find someone to let you use theirs), which is not necessarily a task for the faint-hearted.
 Hadoop mappers and reducers are commonly written in Java, although there is a facility known as "Hadoop streaming" that allows you to write them in other languages (including Python). - Amazon.com offers an Elastic MapReduce service that can programmatically create and destroy clusters, charging you only for the amount of time that you're using them. - mrjob is a Python package for interfacing with Hadoop (or Elastic MapReduce). - Hadoop jobs are typically high-latency, which makes them a poor choice for "real-time" analytics.
 There are various "real-time" tools built on top of Hadoop, but there are also several alternative frameworks that are growing in popularity.
-Two of the most popular are Spark and Storm.
+Two of the most popular are Spark and Storm. - All that said, by now it's quite likely that the flavor of the day is some hot new distributed framework that didn't even exist when this book was written.
+You'll have to find that one yourself.

+Chapter 25.
 Go Forth and Do Data Science